Skip to main content Skip to navigation

 Find out more about our International Relations taught Master's degree at Warwick

-Warwick's International Relations (IR) MA explores key theoretical approaches from Realism to Post-Colonialism while critically analysing the role of states and other actors in international affairs, both historically and in the contemporary world.
+Warwick's International Relations (IR) MA explores key theoretical approaches from Realism to Post-Colonialism and how they can help us understand the global challenges of the 21st century.
+Critically analyse the role of states and other actors in international affairs, both historically and in the contemporary world.

 Course overview

-This programme will tackle the ‘big’ issues facing global decision-makers such as: war, terrorism, (in)security, environmental degradation, climate change, pandemics, poverty, and inequality.
+This programme will tackle the ‘big’ issues facing global decision-makers such as: war, terrorism, security, migration, environmental degradation, climate change, pandemics, poverty, and inequality.

 On this programme, you will learn what theory is and what it means to theorise; the key theoretical approaches in IR from Realism to Postcolonialism; and how to understand and apply these theories to historical and contemporary issues.
 Ultimately, students are equipped to evaluate theoretical positions in the light of pressing issues in contemporary political life.